Where and How We Planted our Gang of Eight

 Soil and pH

-One product, aluminum sulphate, is often added to soil around hydrangeas to lower pH enough to promote blue blooms.
+(Third Gardener’s Aside: One product, aluminum sulphate, is often added to soil around hydrangeas to lower pH and provide aluminum to promote blue blooms.

 Before we did any planting, we inverted the pots and inspected root balls.